BudaguntlaPriya/Attendance-Monitoring-System/README.md

 <li>Logic Layer (FastAPI): Acts as the bridge between the database and the UI.
 It implements RESTful CRUD operations with built-in error handling (e.g., 404 for missing records).</li>

-Presentation Layer (Dash & Plotly): A reactive frontend that polls the backend API every 2 seconds.
-It uses dcc.Interval to ensure the dashboard reflects database changes in real-time without a manual page refresh.</ul>
+<li>Presentation Layer (Dash & Plotly): A reactive frontend that polls the backend API every 2 seconds.
+It uses dcc.Interval to ensure the dashboard reflects database changes in real-time without a manual page refresh.</li></ul>